UT-Computational-NE/progression_problems/docs/source/progression_problems/TRIGA/NETL/system_specifications.rst

 General geometric specifications relevant to the NETL TRIGA progression problems are summarized in :numref:`table-beam-ports`.
-Translations and rotations of the beam ports are provided with respect to the core orientation shown in :numref:`figure-core-diagram`, with alignment with the Y-axis denoting no rotation.
+Translations and rotations of the beam ports are provided with respect to the core orientation shown in :numref:`figure-core-diagram`, with alignment with the X-axis denoting no rotation.
 Translations and rotations are provided in the manner consistent with MCNP transformations, with rotations being applied first and translations second.